murilomaiaa/dependency-inversion/README.md

 # Dependency inversion explained

+This repository is used to explain what is dapandency inversion and how to apply it.
+[Read the article](https://dev.to/murilomaiaa/dependency-inversion-explained-3olm).

 NodeJs is required to run this project.
 If you don't have it installed install [here](https://nodejs.org/en/download/).

 ## Executing api